heizerbalazs/Simple-Banking-System/README.md

 # Simple Banking System

-In this project I developed the a simple banking system, which handles accounts and transactions.
+In this project I developed a simple banking system, which handles accounts and transactions.
 In the current implementation I use SQLite as the persistence layer and the application has a command line interface with the following capabilities:

 1. Create new account
 2. Log in